-What is a Transfer Agreement?
+What is a transfer agreement?

-Pension Transfer Agreements are designed, in part, to accommodate the transfer of staff between employers, other than the Pension Fund’s member organizations, by securing continuity of their pension rights.
+Pension transfer agreements are designed, in part, to accommodate the transfer of staff between employers, other than the Pension Fund’s member organizations, by securing continuity of their pension rights.

 What do transfer rights entail?

-In general terms, the “releasing” Pension Plan calculates the present value of the accrued pension rights of the transferring employee.
+In general terms, the “releasing” Pension Plan calculates the value of the accrued pension rights of the transferring employee.
 The “receiving” Plan calculates the period of pensionable service credit granted upon receipt of the transfer payment, based on its actuarial assumptions adopted for this purpose.

 What happens if I transfer from one of the Fund’s member organizations to another?